with help from Revd Bob Imms

 ACC Tasmanian Movement:

 Following the establishment of the new ACC Assembly Tasmanian members gathered at Legana on February 17th with the Revd Dr Max Champion, Chair of ACC Australia, in attendance.
 Forty-eight members were present.
 It was agreed that we constitute ourselves as the ACC Tasmanian Movement with a Steering Committee of seven members.
-Rev Water Abetz (who is now minister at Scottsdale) was living in Poatina at the time and was appointed the Inaugural Convener.
-The North West Congregations were enthusiastically led by the past State EMU Chairperson, Rev Trevor Faggotter, until he moved to SA.
-Ulverstone is now led by the Revd Deva Sugirtharaj, and Barrie Robinson helps to co-ordinate a Northern Tasmanian Cluster of individual mmebers.
-The Rev Bob Imms, a retired minister, continues to help with the Southern Tasmanian Cluster.
+Rev Water Abetz (now in active retirement at Poatina) was appointed the Inaugural Convener.
+The North West Congregations were enthusiastically led by the past State EMU Chairperson, Rev Trevor Faggotter, until he moved to SA and now Keeton Miles is the overall state Chairperson.
+Barrie Robinson helps to co-ordinate a Northern Tasmanian Cluster of individual mmebers.
+The Rev Bob Imms (a retired minister), and Gary and Jo Kelly help with the Southern Tasmanian Cluster.